SunZia Wind and Transmission

-SunZia Wind is a 3.5-gigawatt wind farm being developed in New Mexico, United States, in Lincoln County, San Miguel County and Torrance County.
-When completed, this will be the largest wind project in the western hemisphere.
+SunZia Wind is a 3.5-gigawatt wind farm in New Mexico, United States, in Lincoln County, San Miguel County and Torrance County.
+Upon completion, it became the largest wind project in the western hemisphere.
 The wind project is paired with SunZia Transmission, a 550 mile, 3-gigawatt HVDC transmission line to carry the power to Arizona and California.
 SunZia Wind and Transmission are owned by the privately held American company Pattern Energy.
 The project reached $11B of funding in late 2023.
-Construction started in 2023 and operation is projected to start in 2026.
+Construction started in 2023 and was completed in 2026, after which Pattern Energy brought the farm online.

-Wind farm

-The project includes at least 900 wind turbines in Estancia Valley.